 Diesel does have some oily properties too (like upper cylinder lube), so a little might be useful for some older engines which have cast iron heads.
 But upper cylinder lubricant is not needed in VW engines due to the good valve and head design.

 You have to be careful here though - adding diesel REDUCES the octane rating of the gasoline.
 Diesel has a cetane number instead of an octane number, and the cetane number works the opposite to the octane number.
 Diesel is supposed to self ignite as it's injected, whereas gasoline is supposed to resist spontaneous ignition.
-Gasoline is supposed to wait for the spark.
+Gasoline is supposed to wait for the spark, then burn smoothly after the spark and not all combust at once.
+There is lots more information on fuels and the VW engine here Fuels for VW engines.

 * * * *